ramanshahdatascience/contector/README.md

 # Contact reminders for power connectors

-This repo contains an Excel workbook to accomplish the core bookkeeping in [How to be a Power Connector](https://isbnsearch.org/isbn/9780071830737) by Judy Robinett.
+If you know me and you've heard "you've bubbled up in my little system" - here is that little system.

-At the time of writing, I can prove that I've talked to all 177 people in my "tribe" in the last 16 weeks.
-I've been able to prove such a thing continuously for 1.5 years.
-If this level of care for relationships inspires you, it's in your power to get there, too, with the help of this workbook.
+At the time of writing, I can prove that I've talked to all 178 people in my "tribe" in the last 16 weeks.
+I've maintained such a fact on a perpetual and rolling basis for about three years.
+If this level of care for relationships inspires you, it's in your power to get there, too, with the help of `power_circles.xlsx` maintained here.

 In the pre-industrial age, with your tribe all in close physical proximity, memory and random encounters were enough to stay current with your tribe.
 In